NunoAlexandre/nunoalexandre.github.io/_posts/2016-11-22-the-joy-of-pattern-matching.markdown

 The previous example is a classic pattern matching on primitive types.
 But there is much more.

 Imagine that having a list of numbers, we want to divide every two elements, in sequence.
+If the second element of the pair is 0, the first should be divided by 7.
 If there is one left alone, it is divided by 3.

 So we have to think about:

 * the empty list case
 * the case of having a list with a single element
+* the case where the second element is 0
 * the default case

 {% highlight haskell %}
 everyTwo [] = []
 everyTwo [x] = [x/3]
+everyTwo (x:0:xs) = everyTwo (x:7:xs)
 everyTwo (x:y:xs) = x/y : everyTwo xs
 {% endhighlight %}